Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 - `given_name`
 - `surname`

+These can be used to enhance your Fliplet app user experience by displaying them on your app screens once the user has logged in.
+This is described further below on this document.

 ### Adding more security to your app

 Once the integration is all working, you can secure your app by requiring a valid SAML2 session to all screens except the login one.
 This only takes a few seconds via the **App security** tab of your app settings: